StrangeGirlMurph/tootpick/README.md

 </summary>
 At some point in the future, I hope to:

-- Have an alternative "light mode" for people who don't like dark pages.
 - Detect the visitor's language and show translated texts.
 - Supply a list of existing instances.
 Not sure if it's useful enough to add extra weight, and not sure how to determine which instances to include or